Genematics/clinical-image-data-sources/README.md

-# Clinical Data Sources
+# Clinical Image Data Sources
-All sources provided by this list are deemed useful or relevant for the Genematics Cloud imaging project, where each licence and availability has been checked.
+All sources provided by this list are deemed useful or relevant for the Genematics Imaging Project, where each licence and availability has been checked.

 _Source:_